 Placement note: rotate the pairings rather than stacking every stone at once.
 Rainbow Lattice Sunstone works best when one partner stays close to the body and another holds the edge of the space, so the arrangement has direction instead of crowding.

-How Rainbow Lattice Sunstone is used
+How to keep Rainbow Lattice Sunstone in good condition

 Authenticity